About Chris Hill

 Texas Conservative for Collin County Judge

-Chris is a sixth-generation native Texan, and a fourth-generation resident of Collin County..
-His great-great-grandfather was a Collin County farmer in the early 1900s.
-Chris has been married to his high school sweetheart, Laura, for 20 years.
-Today, they live in McKinney with their three children.
+Chris is a sixth-generation native Texan, and a fourth-generation resident of Collin County.
+His great-great-grandparents were Collin County farmers in the early 1900s.
+Chris has been married to his high school sweetheart, Laura, since 1997.
+Today, they live in Collin County with their three children.

 As the first person in his family to graduate from college, Chris earned a Bachelor of Political Science degree from Texas A&M University at Commerce.
 He also earned a Master of Accounting and Information Management degree from the University of Texas at Dallas, a Master of Business Administration degree from Webster University, and a Master of Pastoral Leadership degree from Columbia Biblical Seminary.

-In both of his campaigns for county commissioner (2012 and 2016), Chris pledged that he would pursue limited government, low taxes, and excellence in every aspect of county government.
+In all three of his campaigns (county commissioner: 2012 and 2016; county judge: 2018), Chris pledged that he would pursue limited government, low taxes, and excellence in every aspect of county government.
 In his five years as commissioner, Chris kept his promise and proved to be a courageous and consistent champion for private property rights, limited regulation, and government transparency.
-During those five years, Chris and the commissioners court reduced the property tax rate five consecutive times.
-Today, Collin County has the #1 lowest county property tax rate of all 254 Texas counties, and is a leader in the state of Texas in economic opportunity and county government efficiency.
+During those five years, Chris and the commissioners court reduced the property tax rate five consecutive times, adopting the “no-new-taxes” effective rate four years in a row.
+Today, Collin County has the second lowest county property tax rate of all 254 Texas counties, and is a leader in the state of Texas in economic opportunity and county government efficiency.